mjohanning99/RubyTLDR/README.md

 The original tldr project is alive and well.
 New pages are being added regularly and old ones are being updated.
 In order to keep up with all the changes, I implemented a feature that will automatically try to download commands that weren't found on your machine.
 If it is able to find the responding tldr-page on the official Gitlab Repository, it will download it and you will be able to use it locally as well.

 ![New pages download](lib/media/newpages.png)

+If you wish to update your database manually, you can do so with the aforementioned `--update` flag.

 ## Troubleshooting
 ### Program doesn't start